Tampa Sports Authority Background

 The Tampa Bay Buccaneers were sold in early 1995 and the new ownership expressed the necessity for a new stadium.
 Tampa Sports Authority played an active role in the development and construction of Raymond James Stadium to ensure that the Buccaneers remained in the Tampa Bay area.
 Tampa Sports Authority has managed Raymond James Stadium since its opening on Sept.
 20, 1998.

-Raymond James Stadium is home to the Tampa Bay Buccaneers, the University of South Florida Bulls and the Outback Bowl.
+Raymond James Stadium is home to the Tampa Bay Buccaneers, the University of South Florida Bulls, the Gasparilla Bowl, and the ReliaQuest Bowl.

 The stadium also hosted a Major League Soccer franchise, the Tampa Bay Mutiny, until it was folded in February 2001.
 The Tampa Sports Authority was instrumental in bringing the franchise to the Tampa Bay area and in also creating the Tampa Bay Sports Commission.